coendvrs/nextcloud-and-mysql-in-docker-compose/README.md

 ## Linux Machine Configuration
 If everything went correctly you should now have a fully operational Ubuntu Machine up and running within a command prompt or in powershell.
 This part covers basic post-installation tasks and basic system administration date and time configuration, managing users and groups, and gaining privileges.

-Open the terminal window and run the following command, inputting your user password when prompted:
+Open the terminal window and run the following command, inputting your user password when prompted

-sudo passwd root
+`sudo passwd root`
 You will then be prompted to create a new password for the root user account.
 Once you've entered that twice, type this command into the terminal:

-su -
+`su -`
 and input your new password as requested.

 You should now have access to the root account, and will be able to grant root privileges to newly created user accounts.